-What happens during an elective or emergency caesarean section?
+What happens during elective or emergency c-sections?

 If you have planned in advance to have a caesarean, you will be given the opportunity to meet the anaesthetist to discuss your anaesthetic options.